 There are some universal elements to any compelling story, whether they’re in books, the news, articles, blogs, or movies.

-Let’s construct our own (fictional) story as we go, and we’ll use the elements to show you how to put these things into play!
+Let’s construct our own (fictional) story as we go, and we’ll use five elements to show you how to put these things into play!

-Conflict: Don’t let this word fool you.
+4. Conflict: Don’t let this word fool you.
 Conflict isn’t a disagreement or dramatic scene.
 For nonprofit storytelling, conflict really refers to the challenges that need to be overcome or maybe the circumstances that perpetuate the problem.
-For example, our plot is that many children eat one meal a day and do poorly in school.
+Take our plot: many children eat one meal a day and do poorly in school.

 In our story, the resolution would be raising enough funds to provide every school child with a nutritional breakfast and lunch.